Polycons

 off solid transparent

 One way to do it is to allow non-convexity.
 Pictured is a cube with six half Sphericons attached.
 Adding the half Sphericons gives the model tetrahedral symmetry.
+One could think of it as a ribbon passing through itself.

 If one could stand on a cube face, and could pass through the faces, from each cube face there would be a smooth path to four other of the cube's faces.